christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 We are not returning a new value anymore, we are mutating a **draft**.
 Immer tracks the mutations we perform on the draft and then transforms them into immutable operations on the source state.
 The funny thing is that the  result of this approach is even more pure than the initial example.
 Let me explain.

 Even though the initial example produces a new value from a reducer using a combination of filters, reducers and spread operators, the returned result itself is **not** immutable.
 If you were to pass any of the returned state  to a third party library it could freely mutate it and cause havoc to your app.
+Even a simple **sort** on an array in one of your components changes the array inside the state store.
 With Immer you will get an error if such a thing would occur.

 You can of course argue how to best express an intention.
-Many developer thinks this:
+Many developers relates better to an imperative impure approach:

 ```ts
 action.products.forEach(product => {